defiprime/defiprime1/collections/_airdrops/BOBFusion.md

 ---

 - Join using [this link](https://fusion.gobob.xyz/?refCode=8qubj8)
-- Connect Twitter account and deposit eligible tokens, not that wBTC, tBTC gives you 1.5x more points.
-We suggest deposit of a minimum $1000.
+- Connect Twitter account and deposit eligible tokens, note that wBTC, tBTC gives you 1.5x more points, and stables 1.3x points.
+- We suggest deposit of a minimum $1000.